 Avoiding mistakes when preparing a small estate affidavit is crucial for a smooth asset transfer.
 Here are common errors:

-- Incomplete Information: Failing to include essential details, like the deceased’s full name and date of death, can lead to rejection of the affidavit.
+- Incomplete Information: Failing to include essential details, like the deceased’s full name and date of death, can lead to the rejection of the affidavit.

 - Incorrect Asset Valuation: Underestimating or overestimating the total value of the estate creates problems.
 Each state has a specific threshold, so accurate valuation matters.